KhronosGroup/SPIRV-Tools/syntax.md

 For example, in 32-bit floating point, 8 bits are used for the exponent, and the exponent bias is 127.
 So the maximum representable unbiased exponent is 128.
-Therefore, we represent the infinities and a some NaNs as follows:
+Therefore, we represent the infinities and some NaNs as follows:

 ```
 %float32 = OpTypeFloat 32